Implementing the Safe System Working Group

 - In 2008, ITF/OECD published a research report Towards Zero: Ambitious Road Safety Targets and the Safe System Approach: the first international effort in defining and promoting the adoption of a safe system approach as the main framework for road safety policies.
 This vision is based on ambitious targets and the aspiration to progressively eliminate all fatalities and seriously injured.

-- Subsequently, in 2016, ITF/OECD published Zero Road Deaths: A Paradigm Shift to a Safe System.
+- Subsequently, in 2016, ITF/OECD published Zero Road Deaths and Serious Injuries: Leading a Paradigm Shift to a Safe System.
 This report examined the key components of a safe system approach to improving road safety performance and provided some practical guidelines for implementing the system.

 For more information, please contact Véronique Feypell.